• OVERVIEW •

 —Further learnings: sources & info to delve further in…

-- More Zen from Philip Toshio Sudo: his famous Zen Guitar book – also check out this enlightening interview with Dr. Patrick Miller (“I haven’t read any books related to cancer specifically, other than the wonderful volume of poetry Fuck You, Cancer by Rick Fields, who wrote from an Eastern philosophy perspective…”) – and aside from the famous Zen Guitar, see his other books, including Zen Computer (“ancient principles of Zen philosophy appl[ied] to the modern science of bits and bytes”), Zen Sex (“filled with classic Japanese erotic prints and poetry on love-making”), and Zen 24/7 (“mundane details of life contain zen’s profound truths, if you’re of the mind to look for them…”)
+- Philip Toshio Sudo: his famous Zen Guitar book – also check out this enlightening interview with Dr. Patrick Miller (“I haven’t read any books related to cancer specifically, other than the wonderful volume of poetry Fuck You, Cancer by Rick Fields, who wrote from an Eastern philosophy perspective…”) – and aside from the famous Zen Guitar, see his other books, including Zen Computer (“ancient principles of Zen philosophy appl[ied] to the modern science of bits and bytes”), Zen Sex (“filled with classic Japanese erotic prints and poetry on love-making”), and Zen 24/7 (“mundane details of life contain zen’s profound truths, if you’re of the mind to look for them…”)

 - Zen-tuned songs: see Peter Hack’s pristine tab of Joni Mitchell’s Carey on her official website (“the same tuning used by Dave Wakeling [on Save It For Later]…the story, related by Pete Townshend, goes that neither he nor David Gilmour could figure out when they were attempting to learn the song off the recording…this resulted in them calling up Wakeling…”).